 Many people finish their treks by returning to Cusco via train from Aguas Calientes, which is still pricey ($60-80 at the cheapest), but you can also return via van or private transport from Hidroeletrica for a cheaper rate (approximately $12) but that will take at least 6 hours.

 Little Money, A Little Time

-The most budget friendly option for arriving to Machu Picchu is by taking the backroads via the Sacred Valley (Ollantaytambo) up through the mountain passes to Santa Teresa and on to Hidroelectrica (a seven hour journey from Cusco).
+The most budget-friendly option for arriving at Machu Picchu is by taking the backroads via the Sacred Valley (Ollantaytambo) up through the mountain passes to Santa Teresa and on to Hidroelectrica (a seven-hour journey from Cusco).

 If you aren’t up for the walk or you just want to save energy for exploring the ruins and various points of interest in Machu Picchu, you can take a train from Hidroelectrica for $29 one way (half an hour), and take the bus up to Machu Picchu for $12 one way.
 Many opt for one way transport and then walk back down the steps for the return to Hidroelectrica.

 For more detailed information, see How to Get to Machu Picchu on a Budget.